-And one such piece ahead, Publishing Perspectives has learned, is titled Hatchet Man: How Bill Barr Broke the Prosecutor’s Code and Corrupted the Justice Department.
+And one such piece ahead from HarperCollins, Publishing Perspectives has learned, is titled Hatchet Man: How Bill Barr Broke the Prosecutor’s Code and Corrupted the Justice Department.

 With a release date of July 6, the book—as yet without cover art—is being written by Elie Honig, a former federal and state prosecutor whose career includes years as an assistant US attorney with the Southern District of New York.

 Honig now contributes regular, spirited legal analysis to CNN’s coverage, frequently on issues around the Trump administration and Bill Barr’s performance as Donald Trump’s appointed US Attorney General.

 In answer to our question about his work on the book, Honig says, “The Department of Justice (DoJ) is personal to me.
 I was trained there, raised there, and I learned to value those core principles and ethics that make DoJ unique.
 For the past two years, I’ve been revolted by how Barr has corrupted and diminished the department and turned it into a vehicle for his and Trump’s political purposes.